A Holiday of Many Names

-- In 1994, Costa Rica created the Día de las Culturas .
-(Day of the Cultures) in which this county celebrates the contributions of the indigenous, Spanish, African and Asian cultures of this country.
+- In 1994, Costa Rica created the Día de las Culturas to celebrates the contributions of the country's indigenous, Spanish, African, and Asian cultures.

-"Hispanidad", as we can see, is a controversial term and there have been some calls to have its name changed.
-Should we do it?
-Maybe we should keep in mind how the word is defined in the Dictionary of the Royal Academy of Spanish or RAE:
+As we can see, October 12 can be a controversial holiday, and the legacy of Columbus and the Hispanic identity is complicated.
+Maybe we should keep in mind how "hispanidad" is defined in the Dictionary of the Royal Academy of Spanish or RAE:

 1. f.
 A generic character of all the people that speak the Spanish language and relate to Hispanic culture.